seahorseai/ai-framework/README.md

 # AI-Agent-development-framework

-This is a Full-Stack AI Agent development framework based on LangChain, Angular, Ionic and NestJS.
+This is a Full-Stack AI Agent development framework based on LangChain.js, Angular, Ionic and NestJS.